tdlazoen/modern_era_philosophy/process.md

 ****The text cleaning process can be found in [text_processing.py](text_processing.py)***

 # Latent Dirichlet Allocation
 In order to analyze change in philosophical thought over time, it was first important to identify topics being discussed within the documents.
 The two topic modeling algorithms I found myself choosing between were Non-negative Matrix Factorization (NMF) and Latent Dirichlet Allocation (LDA).
 I decided on LDA, since it's use of a Dirichlet prior allows for increased variation of the topic and word distributions for the corpus.
-Furthermore, [this paper by Stevens, Keith et. al.](http://aclweb.org/anthology/D/D12/D12-1087.pdf) shows LDA often outperforming NMF in both consistency and topic coherence.
+Furthermore, [this paper (Stevens et. al., 2012)](http://aclweb.org/anthology/D/D12/D12-1087.pdf) shows LDA often outperforming NMF in both consistency and topic coherence.

 I implemented LDA with three different numbers of topics - 150, 50, and 25.